-Facilitator: Peter Copple Email: pjcopple@telusplanet.net Class Time: 8:30 am - 5:00 pm (Saturdays) Room: 805-119 Credit: 3 Prerequisite: None
+Facilitator: Peter Copple BA, D/Chief (Ret.)
+Email: peterc@columbia.ab.ca Class Time: 5:30 PM - 9:30 PM (Mon./Wed.)
+Room: 805-119 Credit: 3 Prerequisite: None

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.
+Please note that when a holiday falls during the week, your class will be rescheduled for the Friday of that week.
+Students are required to make arrangements to be present at the rescheduled class.